 There is a secret you were never told.
-It affects your daily life, yet you have no idea about it.
+It affects

 A lot of the food you eat is disabled.